Apprenticeship Funding, Incentives and Costs

 Out of Funding Support – If an apprentice goes beyond their planned end date, they will be classed as out of funding.
 Skills Edge can continue to support apprentices through to completion but additional charges may apply to continue this support.
 This will be discussed and agreed on a case by case basis.

-Study materials (early leaver) – If an apprentice leaves the apprenticeship within the first 13 weeks of their programme, the business will be required to fund the cost of any study materials Skills Edge has purchased.
+Study materials and exam voucher (early leaver) – If an apprentice leaves the apprenticeship within the first 13 weeks of their programme, the business will be required to fund the cost of any study materials and exam vouchers Skills Edge has purchased.

 Typical costs range from £200 to £500 depending on the apprenticeship being completed.